amitmerchant1990/reverie/_posts/2024-08-18-seacrowd-at-acl-2024.md

 layout: post
 title: ""
 categories: Events
-excerpt: SEACrowd :parrot: @ ACL 2024!
+excerpt: SEACrowd BoF & meet-up @ ACL 2024!
 ---

 Thanks to everyone for the amazing time at ACL 2024!